sablier-labs/docs/docs/contracts/v2/guides/08-snapshot-voting.md

 - [Snapshot code repository](https://github.com/snapshot-labs/snapshot-strategies/tree/master/src/strategies/sablier-v1-deposit) -
   dive into the implementation

-The Sablier V1 strategy will regard the voter as a stream recipient.
-Returns the voting power for any voter as the **sum of all deposits** made by a sender towards the recipient (the **voter**) for a specific ERC20 token.
+The Sablier V1 strategy regards the stream recipient as the voter.
+It returns the voting power for any voter as the **sum of all deposits** made by a sender towards the recipient (the **voter**) for a specific ERC-20 token.

 :::caution Caveats